 HARRISON: I'd say 175 acres.
 There's about 100,000 people buried here.

-CURWOOD: And there are some pretty famous people buried here, right?
+CURWOOD: And there's some pretty famous people buried here, right?

 CURWOOD: And Kim, of course, is your...